NitricCS/tiny-project/README.md

 ### Installation
 You'll need to have docker on your device to build and run the solution.

-Once you have docker up and running, navigate to this project folder with your terminal and run:
+Once you have docker up and running, navigate to this project folder with your terminal and run:\
-``docker build -t tiny .``
+``docker build -t tiny .``\
 Docker will create an image based on a dockerfile in this project.
 This will omit potential dependencies conflicts, although this project doesn't have a lot of them.

 ### Usage
 The input file with the Tiny code should be placed into _./code/program.tiny_.\
 Unfortunately, docker doesn't allow simple references to the host filesystem, thus, the input file has to have a fixed location.

-When the image is created, simply run ``docker run tiny``.\
+When the image is created, simply run ``docker run tiny``\
 Any errors or warnings will be displayed in the terminal.\
 Additionally, an __output.log__ file will be created.
 It will contain symbol table scopes and a variable resolution table.